 How Much Soil Do You Need and What Should Go Inside?

 Getting the soil right matters more than almost anything else in this build.
 The frame is just a container.
-What grows your plants is what you put inside them.
+What you fill it with is what grows your plants.

 Working out volume: